 The Power Moves instead believes that you can’t be socially skilled without learning and understanding power dynamics.

-And becoming a high value individual also entails mastering power dynamics.
+Becoming a high-value individual also entails mastering power dynamics.

-- Start here for an overview on the most important posts on power
+- Overview of the most important articles on power

 - The fundamental laws of power

 Everything is about sex.
 Except for sex.
 Sex is about power